sudara/basic-macos-keychain-action/README.md

 ```

-On self-hosted runners, you'll need to provide the `keychain-path` that this action outputs, to differentiate it from your local keychain:
+On self-hosted runners, you may want to to provide the `keychain-path` that this action outputs when signing.
+This will differentiate it from the local keychains:

 ```bash
 codesign --force --keychain ${{ steps.keychain.outputs.keychain-path }} -s "${{ secrets.DEVELOPER_ID_APPLICATION}}" -v "${{ env.ARTIFACT_PATH }}" --deep --strict --options=runtime --timestamp